degory/ghul-application-template/README.md

 The ghūl compiler can be run on Linux or on WSL2 on Windows without a container, however ghūl is an experimental languguage and the compiler may be unstable: using the development container is the safer option.

-If you prefer to use native Linux or WSL2 rather than the development container, then the compiler should run on any recent Linux distribution provided that Mono, including Mono's ILAsm, is installed.
+If you prefer to use native Linux or WSL2 rather than the development container, then the compiler should run on any recent Linux distribution provided that Mono version 6 is installed.

 ### Install the Mono development environment

-Applications built with ghūl will happily run under .NET Core or Mono, but the compiler itself must be run under Mono version 6
+Applications built with ghūl will happily run under both .NET and Mono, but the compiler itself must be run under Mono version 6

 On Ubuntu or Debian, install the Mono development environment with: